Skip to main content

 Federal income tax deduction

-Donate a conservation easement to a qualified land trust and deduct the donated value from federal income taxes - up to 50% of AGI per year (100% for qualified farmers), with a 15-year carryforward.
+Donate a conservation easement to a qualified land trust and deduct the donated value from federal income taxes - up to 50% of your contribution base per year, or 100% for qualified farmers whose deed keeps the land available for production, with a 15-year carryforward.

 Permanently removing development rights reduces the taxable value of your estate.
 The IRS also allows an additional exclusion of up to 40% of remaining land value (capped at $500,000) for qualifying easements.